RusticiSoftware/SCORMCloud_MoodleModule/README.md

 	* The Service URL is http://cloud.scorm.com/EngineWebServices/

 ### Usage
-Create a course as usual in Moodle, but select the SCORM Cloud format option from the dropdown.
+Create a course as usual in Moodle, but select the Single activity format option and then the SCORM Cloud activity option.
 After you finish the standard Moodle course configuration, the SCORM Cloud module will display a form for you to upload your SCORM course to the Cloud.

 You can also use SCORM Cloud courses within other Moodle course formats like "weekly" by selecting "SCORM Cloud Course" from the "Add an activity" dropdown on the course outline page.